Skip to main content

 You Own It

-Vendor lock-in is when leaving a tool costs more than staying.
-You have built workflows around it.
+Vendor lock in is when leaving a tool costs more than staying.
+You've built workflows around it.
 Your team knows how to use it.
 Migrating would be painful.
-Open source software does not lock you in because there is nothing to lock you into.
+Open source software doesn't lock you in because there's nothing to lock you into.
 You have the code.
 You can modify it.
 You can run it anywhere.

 Some open source tools are free.
 Some require a commercial license for business use.
 Even paid open source licenses are often cheaper than equivalent SaaS tools.
-And because you own the code, you are not paying forever for the same product.
+And because you own the code, you're not paying forever for the same product.

 Security Through Transparency

 This sounds counterintuitive.
-Would not public code be easier to attack?
+Wouldn't public code be easier to attack?
 In practice, the opposite is true.
 Open source code is reviewed by thousands of developers.
-Security flaws get found and fixed faster than in closed-source products, where only the vendor's team reviews the code.
+Security flaws get found and fixed faster than in closed source products, where only the vendor's team reviews the code.

 The Case Against (And Why It Is Often Wrong)

-This is the most common objection and it is increasingly outdated.
+This is the most common objection and it's increasingly outdated.
 Many open source projects offer commercial support.
 Some are maintained by companies whose primary business is support.
-Others are community- supported with active forums and documentation.
-You do not have to go it alone.
+Others are community supported with active forums and documentation.
+You don't have to go it alone.

-Some open source projects are not production-ready.
+Some open source projects aren't production ready.
 Many are.
 The key is to evaluate the specific tool, not the category.
-Look at who is using it, how actively it is maintained, and whether it has documented production deployments.
+Look at who's using it, how actively it's maintained, and whether it has documented production deployments.

 Fair point.
 Open source software still needs to run somewhere.
-If you do not have technical staff or a technical partner, you probably should not self-host open source software.
-But that does not mean open source is off the table and it means you need a partner who can host and maintain it for you.
+If you don't have technical staff or a technical partner, you probably shouldn't self host open source software.
+But that doesn't mean open source is off the table.
+It means you need a partner who can host and maintain it for you.

 What Open Source Makes Sense for Small Businesses